2020–2022

 Participants: Pille Runnel, Agnes Aljas, Pille Pruulmann-Vengerfeldt

-Museums and other cultural institutions' activities are increasingly tied to their ability to engage with communities and visitors.
-This foundation—focusing on people—should be integrated into institutional development plans and self-evaluation models.
-At the same time, understanding the organization's societal impact is important as part of development evaluation.
+The international museum development projects aimed, through their applied focus, to help museums increase their societal impact.
+The activities of museums and other cultural institutions are increasingly tied to their ability to engage with communities and visitors.
+This people-centred foundation should be integrated into institutional development plans and self-evaluation models.

 The projects were funded by the European Commission’s Creative Europe program.